Financing Graduate Study

 (613) 563-1236, http://www.aucc.ca

-B. Departmental and Faculty Awards are administered by the individual academic departments.
-Students should contact the Graduate Studies Coordinator/Director of the specific department they intend to do their studying in for more information.
+- Departmental and Faculty Awards are administered by the individual academic departments.
+Students should contact the Graduate Studies Coordinator or Director of the specific department they intend to study in for more information.

-C. Research and Teaching Assistantships are available at most graduate schools.
-Graduate students are paid salaries for help in conducting undergraduate classes and laboratories.
+- Research and Teaching Assistantships are available at most graduate schools.
+Graduate students are paid salaries to help in conducting undergraduate classes and laboratories.
 Contact the various departments at the graduate school you plan to attend.

-D. Loans and Bursaries.
-Canada Student Loans and provincial student loans are available to Canadian citizens and some permanent residents of Canada, on the basis of financial need exclusively.
+- Loans and Bursaries.
+Canada Student Loans and provincial student loans are available to Canadian citizens and some permanent residents of Canada on the basis of financial need exclusively.
 Several provinces augment their loan programs with a forgiveness program to help students reduce their debt loads.
 Information is available through the Ministry of Education of each province, including:

 Ministry of Education and Training